I'm still looking for the well, and I've misplaced some pages of the Q sheet.

 So the minute this whole bill becomes a law, it's beyond the reach of any citizen forever.

-Wait, wait, what wait Zuff the second?
+Wait, wait, Zuff II.

-I don't mean to be arguing disagreeing with you, but I have seen a little segment on an appeals process in this.
+I don't mean to be arguing or disagreeing with you, but I have seen a little segment on an appeals process in this.

 It's convoluted and it's not very strong.

-Well, I think there is something about an appeals process in it.
+There is something about an appeals process in it.

-Now, this I maybe it only applies to that section, but that means you couldn't take them to court, you can't get arbitration, and that might also mean that the Supreme Court will never see this.
+Now, this, maybe it only applies to that section, but that means you couldn't take them to court.

 Because as far as I know, the Supreme Court only reviews a case.